hhkaos/awesome-arcgis/esri/README.md

 |[pdx.esri.com](http://pdx.esri.com/)|Esri Portland R&D Center
 |[dc.esri.com](http://dc.esri.com/)| Esri R&D DC

-### For ArcGIS Users
+### Specific for ArcGIS Users

-ArcGIS administrators, desktop users, ...
+If you are an ArcGIS administrators or a desktop users you will find specific tutorials, support pages, tools and documentation on these domains.

 |Domain|Description|
 |---|---|